GenZmeY/KF2-StartWave/README.md

 You can check your build using the `make.sh` script.
 Open git-bash in the source folder and run the script:
 `./make.sh --test`
-On first launch, the script will create `testing.ini` file and launch the game with the settings from it (KF-Nuked map + ServerExtMut).
+On first launch, the script will create `testing.ini` file and launch the game with the settings from it.
 Edit this file if you need to test the mutator with different parameters.

 # Bug reports
 If you find a bug, go to the [issue page](https://github.com/GenZmeY/KF2-StartWave/issues) and check if there is a description of your bug.
 If not, create a new issue.